 - Use organisers that can hang on the back of the door

 - Buy small-medium storage boxes for the shelves to store small items

 - Put spare toiletries in a box under the sink (if you have a sink in your room)

-If you arrive to university by public transport or have limited space in a car, it can be a lot easier to buy larger or heavier items once you move in.
+If you arrive at uni by public transport or have limited space in a car, it can be a lot easier to buy larger or heavier items once you move in.
 This could include things like duvets, pillows, blankets and cooking equipment.
-The University of Surrey is only approximately a 20 minute walk away from Guildford Town Centre where there are several shops to buy everything you need.
+The University of Surrey is roughly a 15-minute walk away from Guildford Town Centre where there are several shops to buy everything you need.

-When packing to come move to university, it can be very easy to want to pack everything you own… but in reality you don’t need everything if you have lots of things.
-Think about what you will need for the duration you will be at university for; for example, if you plan on going home over the Christmas holidays, you may not need to take your summer clothes for the first semester.
+When packing to come to uni, it can be very easy to want to pack everything you own, but in reality you don’t to.
+Think about what you will need for the duration you will be at uni for; for example, if you plan on going home over the Christmas holidays, you may not need to take your summer clothes for the first semester.

 Don’t over buy food

-It can be very easy to over buy food each week, this can cause unnecessary food waste and waste your money.
+It can be very easy to over buy food each week, causing unnecessary food waste and wasting your money.
 Plan ahead and consider if you will be going out or having take away food that week.

 Think ahead when you go food shopping.
-If you walk to the supermarket, consider using a backpack and reusable shopping bags to make it easier to carry your food and avoid having to purchase a bag at the supermarket.
+If you walk to the supermarket, consider using a backpack and/or reusable shopping bags to make it easier to carry your food and avoid having to purchase a bag at the supermarket.

-Another way to save time cooking and money on individual ingredients is by cooking meals as a flat.
+Another way to save time and money is by cooking meals as a flat.
 This can be a nice way to socialise, improve your cooking skills and try new foods!